Request for customs intervention

 - 1 working day for customs detention under the EU Regulation (Article 17.3, Regulation (EU) No 608/2013 of 12 June 2013)

-The Public Prosecutor is also notified in the case of customs detention under the IPC (Article L614-32 IPC, second paragraph).
+The public prosecutor is also notified in the case of customs detention under the CPI (L614-32 CPI, 2nd paragraph).

-In the case of customs detention under the IPC, the following are sent to the applicant:
+In the case of customs detention under the CPI, the following are sent to the applicant:

-- upon request by the applicant and « for the purpose of initiating legal proceedings« (Article L614-32 IPC, sixth paragraph, meaning you may not use this information to negotiate directly with the infringer):
+- upon request of the applicant and « for the purpose of initiating legal proceedings« (Article L614-32 CPI, 6th paragraph, in other words, you may not use this information to negotiate directly with the infringer):

 - the name and address of the consignee,